amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

 ### Executing promises in Parallel with Promise.all

-Usually, promises are executed in series, one after another, but if they are independent from each other.
+Usually, promises are executed in series, one after another, but if they are independent of each other.

 Let's say are polling data from 2 different APIs.
 Since they are not related we can do all at once with `Promise.all()`.

-For this example we are going to pull the Bitcoin price in dollar and convert it to EUR.
-As you imagine both API calls can be call in parallel, however we need a way to know when both are done to calculate the price.
-We can use `Promise.all` which means that when all promises are done a new promise will be return will the results.
+For this example, we are going to pull the Bitcoin price in USD and convert it to EUR.
+As you imagine, both API calls can be called in parallel.
+However, we need a way to know when both are done to calculate the final price.
+We can use `Promise.all`.
+When all promises are done, a new promise will be returning will the results.

 <script defer async src="https://embed.runkit.com" data-element-id="promise-all"></script>
 <pre id="promise-all">